-“University of Houston is the right place, and this is the right time to offer this program,” says Dr. Rivera Garza.
+“University of Houston is the right place, and this is the right time to offer this program,” Dr. Rivera Garza said.
 “Houston is a large city with the cultural infrastructure to enhance the learning experience.
 In addition, UH is a Hispanic-serving institution and the home of Arte Público Press, the nation’s largest and most established publisher of contemporary and recovered literature by U.S. Hispanic authors.”

-Dr. Rivera Garza herself is an award winning author of six novels, three collections of short stories, five collections of poetry and three non-fiction books.
+Dr. Rivera Garza is an award-winning author of six novels, three collections of short stories, five collections of poetry and three non-fiction books.
 However, her educational background is a bit unexpected.

-“I decided to attend UH to study under Dr. John Hart, John and Rebecca Moores Professor of History,” says Dr. Rivera Garza.
+“I decided to attend UH to study under Dr. John Hart, Moores Professor of History,” said Dr. Rivera Garza.
 “His research and published work on the Mexican Revolution was one of my interest areas.”

 The entire time she was pursuing her degrees, Dr. Rivera Garza was also writing on the side.
 As her work began to be published, she found herself following two paths simultaneously — one studying history and the other as a creative writer.

 “Those paths intersected as I worked on my doctoral dissertation,” she recalled.
 “I was researching the history of late 19th and early 20th century Mexico by examining the records of the inmates in a Mexican mental hospital.”